 Matching Uniform Sets

 For service oriented jobs that were not too dirty or required a uniformed appearance — such as gas station attendant, repairmen, gardener, delivery driver, salesmen or shop keeper — a matching set of pants, shirt and jacket was ideal.
 These uniforms could have a name tag or company name embroidered onto the shirt and jacket.
 The colors were lighter than overalls and coveralls with army tan, brown, blue, grey, and green being the most common choices.
-“Army cloth” was used in the 1940s as well as cotton poplin in a herringbone pattern.
+“Army cloth” or chino cloth was used in the 1940s as well as cotton poplin, twill, drill, gaberdine, and covert in a plain or herringbone pattern.

 The matching work pants were flat front with a creased leg and no cuff.
 Belts were worn with work pants made of matching fabric and a military style metal clasp.
 Leather belts with small western buckles were also popular in the country.

 The matching work jacket was a waist length button or zip up Eisenhower style jacket with two pockets on the front or side.
 They fit a little baggy on the torso with a snug overlapping waistband and slender arms.
 This was a style used by the military as well.

 Men’s Workwear: Separates

 As nice as coordinated sets look and were required by many professional jobs, the vast majority of labor workers mixed pants and shirts.

 Work shirt separates were made of heavy duty cotton twill, denim, covert (wool or cotton) or chambray.
 Blue was the standard color with khaki, army green, light grey, golden tan, navy blue, and sometimes black as alternatives.
-Plaid was popular in winter.
+Plaid flannel was popular in winter.
 Most work shirts had two chest pockets with a button down flap.

 Men’s work pants could be denim blue jeans, a sturdy wool or cotton twill, cotton whipcord, , khaki twill, cotton moleskin or corduroy with a fit to match the decade.
 They leg widths were huge- 20 to 22 inches.
 Most pants were cuffed except during the war years.
 Common colors were dark blue, tan, stripped, army tan, or grey.
 Large side pockets and back slit or flap pockets finished the pant.